Skip to main content

 A Sacred Drive from Hyderabad to Jharni Narasimha Cave Temple in Bidar, Karnataka in 2008

-Recollection of a Family Traveler's trip to the Cave Temple in Bidar, Karnataka
+A Story from my Old Travel Diary - Recollection of a Family Traveler's trip to the Cave Temple in Bidar, Karnataka

 Hyderabad-Bidar Road Trip